 If you have a flair for organization and communication and an interest in working in a healthcare environment, the Dental Office Administration program is for you.

 The Dental Office Administration program will empower you with the necessary knowledge and confidence to provide excellent customer service and support in a dental office.
 You'll gain an understanding of dental terminology, billing procedures, appointment management, insurance company protocols, and communication skills.
 You'll also have hands-on training in dental software applications and learn how to deal with patients’ charts in a clinical setting.

-With a seven-week practicum placement included, you'll have the chance to gain valuable real-world experience, designed to give you an advantage when launching your new career.
+With a 100-hour-long practicum placement included, you'll have the chance to gain valuable real-world experience, designed to give you an advantage when launching your new career.

 This course provides students with the knowledge and skills that are required to recognize and prevent medical and dental emergencies within a pharmacy/medical/dental office.
 It will prepare students to assist the physician /dentist/ pharmacist in administering immediate care for the client in the medical office environment.
 Students also participate in CPR-first aid training.
 Lectures, reading assignments, and laboratory projects will provide a basic understanding of medical emergencies and the role of the office assistant in assisting with the administration of care used in the office.
 This information permits the student to interpret and relay information and to communicate to the health care team and emergency workers.
 Canadian law requires that any person exposed to hazardous materials in the workplace must be trained in the Workplace Hazardous Materials Information System (WHMIS).
 This course has been developed to meet and exceed the Canadian Occupational Health and Safety Regulations.
 WHMIS 2015 training includes the new Globally Harmonized System of Classification and Labelling for chemicals (GHS), as well as WHMIS legislation introduced in 1988.
 Subjects include: